 Best Accessible Cities in Europe for 2025

-According to a study by MMGY Travel Intelligence, nearly every respondent with a disability reported facing issues related to inaccessible accommodations, with nearly 90 percent encountering challenges with local transportation.
+According to a study by MMGY Travel Intelligence, nearly every respondent with a disability reported facing issues related to inaccessible accommodations, with 90 percent encountering challenges with local transportation.
 Yet, millions of people with disabilities travel both domestically and internationally each year—a number that continues to grow, highlighting the increasing importance of travel accessibility.

 Cities across Europe are rising to meet this demand, making it easier for travelers with disabilities to explore top destinations.
 Through initiatives like the Access City Award Program by the European Commission, cities are being recognized for transforming public spaces, transit systems, and cultural landmarks to ensure an inclusive experience for all.
 This progress allows more travelers to enjoy Europe’s historic sites, cultural landmarks, and bustling city centers without the usual barriers.